ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 </div>
 </div>

 Git is free.
 When you try to use Git for the first time on a Mac (my preferred environment), you will be asked to install the command line tools, which will subsequently bring Git on your Mac.
-For other platforms you may use [git-scm](https://git-scm.com/downloads) to download and install a suitable version of Git.
+For other platforms you may use [git-scm.com/downloads](https://git-scm.com/downloads) to download and install a suitable version of Git.

-> No matter what platform you are using, all of the examples in this document are to be run from inside a command line shell with access to Git.
+> No matter what platform you are using, all of the examples in this document are to be run from inside a command shell with access to Git.

+You can use a slick GUI client on top of Git, like for example [Tower](https://www.git-tower.com) on a Mac or the more reduced and simpler [GitHub Desktop](https://desktop.github.com).
+Sometimes things go faster and easier with a GUI client.
+Though an advantage of using the command shell is, it works the same on all platforms.
+What you learned here you can use anywhere.
+And I assume it´s not so bad to start at the bottom to understand the tool right.

 Tell Git who you are
 ---